 International Student Scholarship Fund

-Since beginning in 2005, the International Student Scholarship Fund has grown to be able to send about 300 students to school in Thailand, Vietnam, Cambodia, and South Africa.
-In each location, we have a trusted partner who chooses the students and administrates the program at no charge to us.
-That means that none of your scholarship money pays for administrative expenses.
+Updated in 2005 with new partnerships in Vietnam, South Africa, Cambodia, and Mexico, the International Student Scholarship Fund has grown to be able to send about 200 students to school.
+In each geographic location, we have a trusted partner who chooses the students and administrates the program at no charge to us.

 Each scholarship costs $350 per year and each sponsor commits to supporting their child through secondary school or university for the same amount.

-Each partner has been chosen because MIPC Missions is already in relationship or familiar with the partner organization and each partner is able to do on-site administration.
-This means that they will have regular contact with the students and their families and keep a careful record of each student and the use of the scholarship money.
-They will see to it that there be yearly communication between the scholarship student and the sponsor (Or in the case of The Child Academy, with each class).
+Our partners in each country sees to it that there be yearly communication between the scholarship student and the sponsor (Or in the case of The Child Academy, with each class).
 Good in-country administrators are the key to a successful program.

 As you know, poor children are often not able to attend school because their families cannot pay all the costs connected with schooling.
 Costs for uniforms, books, examination fees and other fees are still part of a “free” education.
 These costs are prohibitive for the poor, yet we know that an education is the best hope for a better life for poor students and their families.